At A Glance

 What is Mosaic and how does it work?

 Experian’s Mosaic is a household-level consumer segmentation system that classifies all households within a country into distinct Groups and Types based on life stage, affluence, behaviors, and lifestyle characteristics.
-It provides a consistent, data-driven view of consumers and prospects across markets.
+It provides a consistent, in-depth view of who customers and prospects are, along with where they are concentrated across markets.

 For marketers, Mosaic connects insight to activation.
-It creates a shared understanding of audiences across teams, removes reliance on disconnected datasets, and makes it easier to plan, target, and scale campaigns with confidence.
+It creates a shared understanding of consumers across teams, removes reliance on disconnected datasets, and then translates that understanding, or insight, into actionable audiences and strategies, making it easier to plan, target, and scale campaigns with confidence.

 With Mosaic, brands can: